Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics: I. Derivation of Floquet-engineered TAT-and-turn Hamiltonian

 According to the Floquet-Magnus expansion~\cite{Magnus1954, Blanes2008}, the effective Floquet Hamiltonian becomes

-It indicates that the $q$(even)-order terms make no contribution to the effective Floquet Hamiltonian.
-Further, in order to keep only $\hat{H}_{0}^{I}$ in the Hamiltonian~\eqref{H_Floquet1}, corresponding to drop the time-dependent terms in the Hamiltonian~\eqref{H_I_Fourier}, we require $\omega$ to be sufficiently large $(\omega \gg \chi,\delta)$.
-Then the Hamiltonian becomes
+It indicates that the $q$(even)-order terms do not contribute to the effective Floquet Hamiltonian.
+In order to retain only $\hat{H}_{0}^{I}$ in the Hamiltonian~\eqref{H_Floquet1}, corresponding to drop the time-dependent terms in the Hamiltonian~\eqref{H_I_Fourier}, we require $\omega$ to be sufficiently large $(\omega \gg N\chi)$.
+Under this condition, the Hamiltonian simplifies to